 If your new unit is supplied with swivel casters, they will be packed in the accessory box that came with your cabinet.
-Casters should be installed only when the cabinet is close to its final installation site.
-To install casters on your new model, place wooden blocks along the back, at each end.
-Tilt the cabinet back, using the wood blocks to help hold the cabinet in its tilted position.
+Casters should be installed only when the cabinet is close to it's final installation site.
+To install casters on your new model, carefully tip the unit back and position (4) 2" thick wood blocks underneath.
 Locate the large threaded holes on the bottom of the cabinet and screw the threaded caster studs into the mounting holes, closest to the front of the unit.
 Repeat this procedure by tilting the cabinet in the opposite direction and installing the remaining casters.
-Make sure the casters are tightened extremely well (see Figure 3 & 3A).
+Make sure the casters are tightened extremely well (see Figure 3).
 If the casters are not installed tightly, the cabinet will be unstable and may sway or rock, which can damage the cabinet.